-Legitimacy has been a major area of debate in investor-state dispute settlement, which is inextricably linked with issues of policy and the rights and obligations placed upon States.1) Many agree that these matters of public interest should not be decided behind closed doors by mysterious tribunals that are capable of binding governments and are not subject to review by state courts.2) The perceived panacea to this legitimacy crisis is said to be greater transparency.
-Calls for transparency have trickled down into international commercial arbitration, prompting efforts to increase transparency in all aspects of commercial arbitration, from the process, to the awards, to the arbitrators themselves.
+obligations placed upon States.1 Many agree that these matters of public interest should not be decided behind closed doors by mysterious tribunals that are capable of binding governments yet are not subject to review by state courts.2 What is needed is greater transparency.
+The calls for transparency have spread to international commercial arbitration, prompting a range of efforts to increase transparency in all aspects of commercial arbitration, from the process, to the awards, to the arbitrators themselves.
+This paper will consider the impact of this developing transparency on international commercial arbitration, and the improvements in efficiency that greater transparency can bring.